criwebtools/clipboard-paster/README.md

 ![image of a zombie apocalypes](images/zombie.png)

-This is actually pretty serious, as it indicates a runaway situation - no doubt caused by a serious coding error wrought by yous truly - in which the Clipboard Paster EM is repeatedly creating and/or destroying some UI element; a loop that can significantly degrade performance.
-This condition is detected through a module that detects and reacts to UI "mutations" caused by user actions like pasting or removing uploaded images.
+ In all likelihood this demented message will never pop up.
+But if it does please let us know ASAP.
+This is actually pretty serious, as it indicates a runaway situation - no doubt caused by a serious coding error wrought by yours truly - in which the Clipboard Paster EM is in a loop, e.g. creating and/or destroying some UI element; a loop that can significantly degrade performance.
+This condition is detected through a module that monitors and reacts to UI "mutations" caused by user actions like pasting or removing uploaded images.
 When too many mutation reactions are observed over a period of time, a "mutation kill switch" is activated.
 This stops the UI mutation/reaction processes, which will effectively shut down the Clipboard Paster EM for the form.
-In all likelihood this demented message will never pop up.
-But if it does please let us know ASAP.

 ### Other errors ###